1. HOME

 Blasting is a surface processing method in which countless abrasive particles are sprayed, thus colliding with the workpiece to roughen, grind, or polish the surface.

-This page provides an overview of the blasting process in general, and explains its features, types, applications, general merits and demerits.
+This page provides an overview of the blasting process in general, its features, types, applications, general merits and demerits, and Wet Blasting.

 What is blasting?